carsten-wenderdel/wildbg/README.md

 The training process consists of three steps, which are repeated in a loop:
 1. Find lots of positions (at least 100,000) through self-play for a later rollout.
 2. Roll out these positions.
 Currently, only 1-ply rollouts are possible.
 3. Train neural networks based on the rollout data.
-Currently, a single net with several hidden layers is supported; later different nets for different game phases are planned.
+There are two different networks for `contact` and `race` positions.
 This third step is the only one done in Python, everything else is implemented in Rust.

 ## Documentation